GregTorrillo/Portfolio/README.md

 Build a simple portfolio site showcasing featured projects, about me, and links to contact me.

 ## Description:
 This portfolio site has a modern minimal UI and smooth UX.
-The interesting hover effects were done in CSS, subtle reveal animations in Javascript, and page and intro transition animations in GSAP.
+The interesting hover effects were done using CSS, subtle reveal animations using Javascript, and page and intro transition animations using GSAP.

 ## Techs used:
 <p align="left">